OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Another city intrinsically linked to a dark period in German history, Weimar is relatively undiscovered by tourists and yet hugely worth a visit.
 There are even several sites listed on the UNESCO World Heritage List, mainly because of their association with two major movements: Weimar Classicism, spearheaded by such literary luminaries as Goethe and Schiller, and Bauhaus, which was created in the city.
 Weimar is a peaceful city, packed full of historic buildings spanning centuries.

 The Leipzig skyline is an excellent example of how gorgeous it can be when old meets new and they meld together to form something different and wonderful.
 Once an important stop on the trading routes in the Holy Roman Empire and now a major economic center in the city, Leipzig has always kept itself at the forefront of development while also managing to hold onto its past.
 While it did suffer significant damage during the war, many of the monuments and buildings were either rebuilt or preserved, so you can still see things like the old town square and several churches from various architectural periods.

-Lubeck gained its fame and wealth through its status as a trading city, especially beginning in the 14th century when it became the unofficial Queen of the Hanseatic League.
-The architectural style used at the time in that region was Brick Gothic, which is very strongly associated with northern Germany and the other areas influenced by German traders and immigrants.
-Lubeck is listed on the UNESCO World Heritage list as one of the best examples of a Brick Gothic city, and the center is striking because of all of the buildings in this unique style.
+Lübeck gained its fame and wealth through its status as a trading city, especially beginning in the 14th century when it became the unofficial Queen of the Hanseatic League.
+The architectural style used at the time in that region was brick Gothic, which is very strongly associated with northern Germany and the other areas influenced by German traders and immigrants.
+Lübeck is listed on the UNESCO World Heritage List as one of the best examples of a brick Gothic city, and the center is striking because of all of the buildings in this unique style.
 The city was painstakingly restored after the war, so now you can become acquainted with this part of Germany’s history yourself.